johnstuby7/React-Master-Class/React-Notes.md

 - Alternative to function keyword: const App = () => { instead of function App() {}
 - What is UseState Hook: useState is React Hook that allows you to add state to a functional component.
 It returns an array with two values: the current state and a function to update it.
+- USESTATE:
+  - You have seperate states even if you create a component more then once
-- const [title, setTitle] = useState(props.title); First element is the current value, the scond value is a function update the state of the field
+  - const [title, setTitle] = useState(props.title); First element is the current value, the scond value is a function to update the state of the field

 # Terminology: